adapt-security/adapt-authoring-errors/docs/plugins/errorsref.md

 # Errors Reference

-This reference is a complete list of all system-defined errors.
+This page documents all errors which are likely to be thrown in the system.

 {{{ERRORS}}}